r-meunier/mytherion-frontend/README.md

 ## API Integration

-The frontend communicates with the backend API via service layers.
+The frontend communicates with the backend REST API.

 ### Authentication Service